curityio/nginx_oauth_proxy_module/resources/1-development.md

 ## 1. Intellisense Setup

+Development IDEs expect to find OpenSSL headers in system locations, in order for intellisense to work.\
-To enable the development IDE to find OpenSSL headers I first build OpenSSL from source:
+To enable this you can build the OpenSSL code from source:

 ```bash
 ./development/openssl_setup.sh
 ```

-The following locations will then be updated, so that development tools can find headers:
+Standard system locations will then be updated, for an improved developer experience:

 ```text
 /usr/local/include/openssl/*